Grandmother Foils Grandson’s Alleged School Shooting Plot In Washington

-EVERETT, Wash.
-(CBS News) — Authorities in Washington arrested an 18-year-old man on Tuesday who was said to be planning an attack on a school.
+EVERETT, Wash. — Authorities in Washington arrested an 18-year-old man on Tuesday who was said to be planning an attack on a school.
 The alleged plan was foiled by his grandmother.

 Joshua O’Connor may have been the next school gunman.
 But then his grandmother, Cathi O’Connor, called 911.